Are you suffering from Heel Pain?

 By Esther Hansen, D.P.M.

 Heel pain is not a “normal” condition, although it is a very common one encountered by podiatrists.
 The majority of sufferers relay a history of “pain the first step in the morning” or “pain after periods of rest.”
 This particular condition is known as plantar fasciitis.
 Plantar fasciitis is caused by inflammation of a ligament type structure found on the bottom of the foot; this ligament, called the plantar fascia, runs from the heel bone to the ball of the foot.
 A common finding associated with plantar fasciitis is a bony growth found on the bottom of the heel called a heel spur.
 Patients may also complain of arch pain and a tight Achilles tendon.
 Many factors may aggravate heel pain such as ill fitting shoes, running, jumping or walking on hard unyielding surfaces.
+The one major cause for heel pain is inflammation of the foot or heel that causes pressure and therefore pain.
+There can be many remedies for inflammation in today’s medical world, however, one major player that is becoming demandingly popular is the use of CBD (Cannabidiol) products, CBD can be helpful to those suffering from any type of inflammation, as CBD is a natural anti-inflammatory, for long-time users of CBD and even for those that are wishing to try it for the first time, it can be worth noting that some CBD suppliers can offer discounts for their products by using something similar to this coupon code here, making the care for your health and wellbeing not so hard on your pockets.

 Although plantar fasciitis is a common cause of heel pain it is not the only one, other causes of heel pain may include: